ab4d/Ab4d.SharpEngine.Samples/README.md

 ## Plans for later versions

+- Support for Uno platform
 - Supersampling
-- Add support for PhysicallyBasedRendering effect
+- PhysicallyBasedRendering effect
-- Multi-threaded rendering
+- Multi-threaded rendering and background resource creation
 - Rendering 3D lines with arrows (currently arrow is created by additional lines that define the arrow)
 - Shadows
 - Python binding and samples